StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 ## Scheduling

 Multiple instances of the same check can run concurrently.
-If a check is already running, it is not necessary to schedule another one.
+If a check is already running, it isn't necessary to schedule another one.

 ## Send data